FatmaElik/fatmaelik.github.io/README.md

 # fatmaelik.github.io
-This is my personel website.
-Lets discover the depth of computer vision for GIS.
+This is my personal website.

+My name is Fatma Elik.
+Let us discover the depth of computer vision for GIS.